tonghuikang/question_generation/README.md

 ./get_qnas "$P"
 ```

+Next time you login

 #### Potential issues

+- Permission denied? `sudo ...`
+- Is `sudo` needed in `pip install ...` or `pip3 install ...`?
 - Python2 or Python3?
 This may be one reason that you your script does not work.
-- Is `sudo` needed in `pip install ...` or `pip3 install ...`?
+- `The container name ... is already in use by container ... `?
+Run `sudo docker start ...` instead

 # Description